WisconsinRobotics/WRover_Software_23-24/src/wr_logic_ai/nodes/StateMachineREADME.md

 ## Running the Navigation State Machine

 To run the navigation state machine, the script initializes a `NavStateMachine` instance and sets up ROS.
 The state machine is then started, and the script enters the ROS spin loop to listen for events and manage state transitions.

-## License

-This code may be subject to licensing terms and agreements.
-Ensure compliance with any applicable licenses when using or modifying this code for your own purposes.

-Please note that this README provides an overview of the code's structure and purpose.
-For more in-depth details, consult the code and any relevant documentation or comments within the script.